SageGram/sagegram.github.io/about.md

 - Proficient in WordPress and content management systems
 - Working proficiency with HTML web page development
 - Proficient with various CRM and service desks such as Zoho, Zendesk, and Salesforce
-- Proficient in Microsoft Word & Excel, SharePoint and Google Drive.
+- Advance skillset in Microsoft Word & Excel, SharePoint and Google Drive.
-- Certified Scrum Master
 - A working proficiency with version control (Git).
 - Advanced skillset in Redshift SQL
 - Advanced Skillset in Microsoft Office 365